Connor Wong Player Props: Red Sox vs. Mets

 - Wong is hitting .240 with 19 doubles, six home runs and 16 walks.

+- In 53.6% of his 69 games this season, Wong has picked up at least one hit.
+He's also had 11 multi-hit games.

-- He has homered in five games this season (7.2%), homering in 2.5% of his plate appearances.
+- He has homered in five games this year (7.2%), homering in 2.5% of his chances at the plate.

+- In 21.7% of his games this year, Wong has driven in at least one run.
+In seven of those games (10.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 - In 40.6% of his games this year (28 of 69), he has scored, and in six of those games (8.7%) he has scored more than once.